apache/griffin/griffin-doc/measure/dimensions.md

 Duplication measure in Apache Griffin computes all of these metrics for a user-defined data asset.

-A detailed measure configuration guide is avaiable [here](measure-configuration-guide/duplication.md).
+A detailed measure configuration guide is available [here](measure-configuration-guide/duplication.md).

 ## SparkSQL